What business models are there?

 License-based (commercial) programs

 License-based web-to-print programs are classic software applications that are acquired by companies.
 With the purchase of the (single) license it is possible to install the program internally.
-With good support, the web-to-print software can be precisely adapted to individual needs.
+With good support, the web-to-print software can be tailored precisely to individual needs.
 However, license-based web to print solutions can be associated with high costs.

 Open source programs